-As a result of many requests, I introduced One to One and Small Group Digital Landscape Photography Courses in 2008 and these have been extremely successful.
+Several years ago, as a result of many requests, I introduced One to One and Small Group Digital Landscape Photography Courses that have proved to be extremely successful.
 It seems to have filled a gap in the market for photographers looking for more individual attention that focuses solely on their needs rather than those of a large group.
 I have had some great feedback from both beginners and more experienced photographers looking to improve their technique.

-I now undertake an increased amount of Commercial work, details of which can be found on the Commercial page.
+I now undertake an increased amount of Commercial work.
 I find this to be a very interesting and rewarding part of my job as it allows me to get around to other parts of the country that I would not normally visit.